-The goats clear up brush that we would have needed to – saving us precious time.
+The goats clear up the brush that we would have needed to pull up, saving us precious time.
 Something that there never seems to be enough of!
 Am I right?

 Goat Browsers VS Cow Grazers

-Another advantage of goats is that, unlike farm equipment, they control brush and weeds without disturbing the existing grass and soil.
+Another advantage of using goats for brush clean up, they control brush and weeds without disturbing the existing grass and soil.
 Which would leave more grass for the cattle.

-These are just a few of the benefits that we have discovered while using our goats as browsers.
+These are just a few of the benefits that we have discovered while using our goats as browsers around our homestead.
 And while they won’t give us a perfect manicured lawn, they have reduced mowing time for us over the summer!

 Plus, our lawn is incredibly lush with that amazing fertilizer they leave behind!